 Rudolph the red nosed reindeer

 This Thursday, B will start half-day nursery, with mommy joining for a few hours/days before transitioning to a complete drop-off.
 I got him a personalised preschooler book, and also printed out photos of his new school to add to our scrap book to get him familiar with the concept.
 It’s encouraging that the school also focuses on being global citizens, i.e. donating for charity and recycling for art.
-Here’s hoping B’s new journey with Odyssey will be even more rewarding and fun than it’s been with mommy and me so far.
+Here’s hoping B’s new preschool journey will be even more rewarding and fun than it’s been with mommy and me so far.